-3.4 C4 - Standard Processes NAFv3: NCV-6
+3.4 C4 - Stand a rd Processes NAFv3: NCV-0 5

-The C3 Viewpoint is concerned with identification of standard activities (e.g. doctrinal) and optionally with their traceability to the capabilities supporting them.
+The C4 Viewpoint is concerned with identification of standard activities (e.g. doctrinal) and optionally with their traceability to the capabilities they support.

-- Shall identify all standard activities relevant for the architecture. - May provide a composition of these standard activities. - May link standard activities to supporting capabilities.
+- Shall identify all standard activities relevant for the architecture. - May provide a composition of these standard activities. - May link capabilities to supporting standard activities.